-Action Areas to Increase the
+Action Areas to Increase the Numbers of Certificates and Degrees

 Set Statewide Priority and Direction

 A successful, effective state initiative to improve college completion needs a formally adopted and widely embraced state-level, statewide plan that details the goals, roles and responsibilities at state, system and institutional levels.
 Each state's plan should identify an organizational structure that will lead, coordinate and monitor action and progress on improving college completion.
 The state plan and coordinating structure need to: